 In order to regain aid eligibility, students placed in a "Warning” status must meet the SAP standards at the end of the “Warning” semester (cumulative GPA of 2.00 or better and 70% completion of all enrolled units).
 Aid eligibility for students who fail to meet these SAP standards will be suspended.
 Additionally, some students may be automatically suspended based on previous academic history at the Financial Aid Office’s discretion based upon professional judgment standards.
 Students who have exceeded the maximum timeframe for a certificate or degree program, or graduated from an associate’s or higher degree program will automatically be placed on financial aid suspension.
 A “Suspension” email notification will be sent to students informing them that they did not meet IVC’s SAP standards, have had their financial aid suspended and steps to filing an appeal.

-Students may appeal their SAP suspension by submitting an appeal form with a personal statement, academic plan (Student Educational Plan or SEP) and documentation of extenuating circumstances to the Financial Aid Office.
-Appeals forms are available in the Financial Aid Office.
+Students may appeal their SAP suspension by submitting an appeal form with a personal statement, financial aid academic plan (MAP) and documentation of extenuating circumstances to the Financial Aid Office.
+Appeal forms are available in the Financial Aid Office.
 It may take 2-4 weeks for the Appeals Committee to evaluate a student’s appeal after it has been submitted in-full to the Financial Aid Office.
-Students wishing to contest the Appeals Committee decision will first need to meet with the Asst.
+Students wishing to contest the Appeals Committee decision are able to meet with the Asst.
 Dean of Financial Aid and Student Support Services.
-If so desired, afterwards the student can meet with Vice-President of Student Services to discuss the appeal denial.
-All decisions made by the Vice-President are final.
 Extenuating circumstances taken into consideration by the Financial Aid Office include, but are not limited, to the following: personal illness or injury, serious illness or death within the immediate family, auto accident or other situation beyond the reasonable control of the student.

-Completed SAP appeals submitted by students must be received by the Financial Aid Office no later than 2 weeks prior to the last day of the semester, and if approved, for the student to receive funding for the current and following terms (if the student meets the conditions established by the Financial Aid Office) in the school year.
+Completed SAP appeals must be received by the dates specified for each term on the appeal form, and if approved, for the student to receive funding for the current and following terms (if the student meets the conditions established by the Financial Aid Office) in the school year.
 Aid cannot be awarded retroactively.
 For instance, if a student submitted his/her SAP appeal in January, and it was approved by the Financial Aid Office, the student would only qualify for aid for the Spring semester.
-An “appeal” notification form will be sent to students notifying them of the decision regarding their appeal, including any conditions.
+An "appeal" notification form will be sent to students notifying them of the decision regarding their appeal, including any conditions.